Gould Memorial Library: CUNY use

 The number of students at the Bronx campus decreased by 40 percent from 1968 to 1973, creating a large financial deficit for NYU.
 The New York state government recommended in February 1972 that NYU sell its Bronx campus, and governor Nelson Rockefeller authorized the sale three months later.
-New York City's public university system, the City University of New York (CUNY), acquired the campus in early 1973 for $62 million, opening the Bronx Community College there.
+New York City's public university system, the City University of New York (CUNY), acquired the campus in early 1973 for $62 million, moving Bronx Community College there.
 BCC moved onto the campus that September.
 BCC did not use the building as a library, since the stacks were arranged inefficiently, although BCC still used the auditorium for assemblies.
 The reading room was only used occasionally for parties and other events.
 The Gould Library was added to the National Register of Historic Places in 1979, as part of the Hall of Fame Complex, and the LPC designated the library's interior as a New York City landmark in 1981.

 The Gould Library fell into disrepair during the late 20th century.
 The library's upkeep was funded through grants from politicians, as well as payments from filmmakers who used the library as a filming location.
 One issue was that, since the library building had few emergency exits, it had a very low seating capacity.
 In 1996, BCC hired the firm of Platt Byard Dovell to restore the auditorium, and it hired William A. Hall Partnership to design a rehabilitation of the roof.
 The basement auditorium was restored to its original appearance in 2000 after Bronx borough president Fernando Ferrer allocated funding for the project.
 Ferrer also provided funding for a new sound and lighting system for the library.
 The J. Paul Getty Trust granted $228,000 for the restoration of the Gould Library and other buildings on the BCC campus in 2004.
 By then, dirt had accumulated throughout the library; the bookshelves were dangling from the walls; and the skylight atop the reading room was covered by a sheet.
 Additionally, the steel superstructure of the library had corroded because the steel beams were not galvanized.
 Conservators used the funds to research the library's history, examine the building's condition, and create a preservation plan.